Measures of inaccuracy based on Varextropy: A dispersion index

-Analogous to the identity in \eqref{1oc}, the following proposition establishes an identity involving varextropy, varjinaccuracy and $VarJ$ measures. \begin{proposition} Let $X$ and $Y$ be two non negative random variables with common support S and PDF's $f$ and $g$, respectively.
+Analogous to the identity in \eqref{1oc}, the following proposition establishes an identity involving varextropy, varjinaccuracy and $\VarJ$ measures. \begin{proposition} Let $X$ and $Y$ be two non-negative random variables with common support S and PDF's $f$ and $g$, respectively.
 Then